probberechts/hexo-theme-cactus/README.md

   justified_gallery_js: 'url'
 ```

 Set `enable: false` to completely disable CDN and load all resources from your domain.
-If you want to disable CDN only for a specific resource(s) then just remove the specific entry.
+If you want to disable it only for specific resource(s) then just remove the corresponding entry(s).

 ```yml
 cdn: